-Lab freezers rely on a gasket to maintain a seal on the door.
-This will keep cool air in, and hot air out.
-A freezer gasket seal that is not working properly can have a huge impact on your freezer’s efficiency.
+The lab freezers you choose for your lab rely on a gasket to maintain a seal on the door.
+This will keep cool air inside, and hot air out.
+A freezer gasket seal that isn’t working properly can have a massive impact on your freezer’s efficiency.
+As a result, your lab may experience severe setbacks.

-When the freezer gasket is damaged, dirty, or worn, your freezer will need to work harder to maintain its temperature.
-Additionally, samples towards the front by the door may not be kept to the proper temperature.
-This can have a serious negative impact on your day to day operations.
+When the freezer gasket receives damage, gets dirty or worn, your freezer will need to work harder to maintain its low temperature.
+Additionally, samples towards the front (by the door) may not stay at the necessary temperature.
+Improper temperatures can seriously compromise your samples.
+This can have a severe impact on your day-to-day operations, safety and efficiency.

 If this is the case, the service technicians at Cryostar can replace any of your refrigerator and freezer gaskets.
 In order to determine if your freezer’s inefficiency is due to a gasket issue, here are some quick ways to test it.